Pressure Cooked and Smashed Potatoes – Lesson 1 – Boiling and Maximum Capacity

-Making mashed potatoes is incredibly easy, and fast, in the pressure cooker.
+Making mashed potatoes in the pressure cooker is incredibly easy, and fast!
 It was the first thing I learned to pressure cook and I still boil potatoes in it at least once a week – mashed potatoes for cold weather and potato salad for when it’s warm outside!

 Boiling